Monash graduates grow Indigenous medical workforce

 The December graduates join our growing alumni community of over 50,000 members spanning more than 90 countries, making a difference to health worldwide.

-Beau Wilson, Kyle Bennett and Sam Burrell with Professor Michelle Leech and Professor Karyn Adams.
+Beau Wilson, Kyle Bennet and Sam Burrell with Professor Michelle Leech and Professor Karyn Adams.

 Photography: Hynesite Photography.